AvaloniaUI/avalonia-docs/docs/guides/development-guides/improving-performance.md

 ### TreeDataGrid
 `TreeDataGrid` supports virtualization and can handle thousands of rows with complex cells effectively​​.

-## Prioritize StaticResources over DynamicResources

-In Avalonia UI, `StaticResources` and `DynamicResources` are utilized to assign values to any XAML property attribute through referencing a pre-established resource.
-However, these two resource types differ in their lookup behavior and performance implications.

-`StaticResources` conduct a lookup equivalent to a compile-time lookup, referencing an already defined resource and thus offering a more efficient approach.
-On the other hand, `DynamicResources` create a temporary expression and postpone the resource lookup until the requested resource value is necessitated.
-This translates to a run-time lookup, which can cause performance drawbacks.

 ## Optimize Your Visual Tree Structure

 Performance can often be hindered by a deeply nested and complicated layout.
 Strive to maintain your XAML markup as uncomplicated and flat as possible.
 Rendering UI elements onscreen triggers a "layout pass" twice for every single element (a measure pass followed by an arrange pass).